UdaraAlwis/AzureLearningJourney/DP-900/README.md

 Used with Hadoop in Azure HDInsight, Azure Databricks, Azure Synapse analytics

-Enable Hirarchichal Namespace option in Azure Storage account
+To activate, Enable Hierarchichal Namespace option in Azure Storage account

 ### Azure Files